SujanKutty/java-programs/README.md

 21. Program to compute the simple interest.
 [SimpleInterest.java](https://github.com/SujanKutty/java-programs/blob/main/module1/SimpleInterest.java)
 22. Program to check wheter a given number is an even or an odd number.
 [EvenOdd.java](https://github.com/SujanKutty/java-programs/blob/main/module1/EvenOdd.java)

-#Module2
+#Module2:

 1.Program to read the comman line arguments and print the total number of arguments and its values.
-[CommandLineAgu.java](
+[CommandLineAgu.java](https://github.com/SujanKutty/java-programs/blob/main/Module2/CommandLineAgu)